 The Constitution defines air pollution as an executive role of local government.
 This imposes responsibilities on local municipalities in terms of building capacity, to ensure monitoring and enforcement of air pollution.
-The National Environment Management: Air Quality Act, 2004 (Act no. 30 of 2004) was promulgated in 2004 and Municipalities have several duties in terms of this legislation including:
+The National Environment Management: Air Quality Act, 2004 (Act no. 30 of 2004) was promulgated in 2004

-- Develop an Air Quality Management Plan (AQMP) for inclusion in the Municipality's IDP; and - To ensure the effective and consistent implementation of sustainable Air Quality management practices by all spheres of government, relevant stake holders and the civil society to progressively and efficiently maintain clean and healthy air. - Make sure that all tasks are performed in accordance with the relevant laws. - Attend all local and provincial forums and meetings, give feedback reports and on community meetings in this regard.
+- Develop an Air Quality Management Plan (AQMP) for inclusion in the Municipality's IDP; and - To ensure the effective and consistent implementation of sustainable Air Quality management practices by all spheres of government, relevant stake holders and the civil society to progressively and efficiently maintain clean and healthy air. - Make sure that all tasks are performed in accordance with the relevant laws.